shouya/blog/src/posts/2018-11-15-algebras-in-list-monad.markdown

 ## Monad

-A monad is defined as a functor $T$ along with two natural transformations
+A monad is defined as an endofunctor $T$ along with two natural transformations
 $\eta: a \to T a$ called unit and $\mu: T^2 a\to T a$ called multiplication that satisified these laws: